Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 IMPORTANT: This section covers the initial setup.
 If you're doing a routine upgrade (i.e. to bring up-to-date from UPDATES from changes in code base), skip forward to Part 3.

-Note: if you only want to use the lowest-level library, NeoAccess, then the full installation of the entire stack is NOT necessary; you can simply install the NeoAccess library from the standard python repository (use your IDE installer, or do a pip install neoaccess )
+Note: if you only want to use the libraries, then the full installation of the entire stack is NOT necessary; you can simply install the NeoAccess library (the lowest-level library) or the full BrainAnnex library, from the standard python repository (use your IDE installer, or do a pip install neoaccess or a pip install brainannex).

 python3 --version (on Linux)